Gender Dynamics and Homophily in a Social Network of LLM Agents: Results

 \subsection{Gender-based homophily in the followership network}

 Figure~\ref{fig:homophily-assort} shows the evolution of the scalar assortativity coefficient over time (for both directed and undirected versions of the network), together with benchmarks from two ensembles of random networks.
-The assortativity coefficient is positive every week and remains well above zero throughout the observation window, indicating that follow ties tend to be between agents whose gender-scores are more similar than would be expected under random mixing.
-To assess whether this pattern could be explained by structural features of the network alone, we compare the assortativity estimates with the null ensembles described in ESM, Section B. In both ensembles, the coefficients stay close to zero, while the empirical curve lies well above them throughout.
-This suggests that the positive association between connected agents' gender-scores cannot be accounted for by structural chance alone and therefore provides evidence of gender-based homophily in the Chirper followership network.
-Taken together, it is evident that the Chirper followership network exhibits persistent gender-based homophily.
+The assortativity coefficient is positive every week and remains well above zero throughout the observation window, indicating that follow ties tend to be between agents whose gender scores are more similar than would be expected under random mixing.
+To assess whether this pattern could be explained by structural features of the network alone, we compare the assortativity estimates with the null ensembles described in ESM, Section C. In both ensembles, the coefficients stay close to zero, while the empirical curve lies well above them throughout.
+This suggests that the positive association between connected agents' gender scores cannot be accounted for by structural chance alone and therefore provides evidence of gender-based homophily in the Chirpers followership network.
+Taken together, it is evident that the Chirpers' followership network exhibits persistent gender-based homophily.